DarthVA28/VMC-Machine/README.md

 The new choice of the name is because it is essentially outputting the current configuration of the VMC Machine.

 ## **Acknowledgements**
-I referred to the following sources for the completion of this assignment:
+I referred to the following sources for the completion of this peoject:
 - [Modern Compiler Design in Standard ML](https://www.cs.princeton.edu/~appel/modern/ml/) - Andrew W. Appel
 - [SML/NJ Official Documentation](https://www.smlnj.org/doc/smlnj-lib/Util/str-HashTable.html)
 - [COL226 Hyper Notes](https://www.cse.iitd.ac.in/~sak/courses/pl/pl.pdf), Section 4.6 (WHILE Language EBNF)